sedol1339/l4d2/base/README.md

 **So, all you need is to create a file with required name in maps/ folder and add this addon as a dependency.**

-**Sone more details**
+### Some more details

-This addon DOES NOT TOUCH scriptedmode.nut file!
-Instead I edited sm_utilities.nut, that remained untouched by all VScript addons, and added some sofisticated code, which was written after deep research of how the game works.
+I edited sm_utilities.nut file, that remained untouched by all VScript addons, and added some sofisticated code, which was written after deep research of how the game works.
 This code does the following:
 1. Automatically loads <scriptname>.nut if there is file scripts_<scriptname>.bsp in maps/ folder
 2. Always activates ScriptMode (even without coop.nut, versus.nut and other stubs)
 3. Collects ScriptMode hooks from all different scripts, chains them and allows to add new hooks

 ![img](https://scheme)

-**How exactly does it work**
+### How exactly does it work

 It's a long time to explain.